E-commerce

 Personalization

-Segments and purchase history: useful, but be transparent about data usage.
+Segments and purchase history: useful but transparent about data usage.

 Retention

-Catalog and member benefits: connect the displayed offer to retention and LTV in your CRM workflows or program.
+Catalog and member benefits: connect the displayed offer to retention and LTV in your CRM initiatives or program.

 A/B tests